Services Contacts Free Consultation via WhatsApp

 Medical Certificates

 Medical certificates and reports may be required for obtaining a medical visa, arranging insurance, or employment in medical and educational institutions.
-For legalizing medical documents, the same procedure applies: notarized copy → Minjust → MFA → UAE Embassy.
+For legalizing medical documents, the same procedure applies: notarized copy → Minjust → MID → UAE Embassy.

 Note that medical certificates, like criminal record certificates, may have a limited validity period.
 Check with the authority accepting the document in the UAE what freshness period they require for the certificate.